k2view-academy/K2View-Academy/articles/08_globals/03_set_globals.md

 <p>set &lt;PARAM_NAME&gt; =&rsquo;&rsquo;;</p>
 </td>
 <td width="600">
 <p>Reset the variable value.
-If it is a new ad-hoc variable, after reset it will be equal to "NULL".
+If it is a new ad-hoc variable, after reset it equals NULL.
 If it has already been defined (cluster/environment/implementation) it  reverts to the original value.</p>
 <p>Example:<br>
     Assuming that the original value of the SOURCE_PRODUCT_VERSION is &rsquo;prod&rsquo;
 </p>